-The SBLM has a strong small-scale fishing presence and the small-scale fisheries in the municipality needs to be managed through the MLRA.
+The WCDM has a strong small-scale fishing presence and the small-scale fisheries in the district needs to be managed through the MLRA by DEFF and CapeNature.
 However, the MLRA does not make provision for local authorities to implement and enforce the Act unless representatives of the local authority are designated as Fisheries Control Officers in terms of Section 9 of the MLRA.